Nanda-maker/tinyml/README.md

-# tinyml
+# Train a Simple TensorFlow Lite for Microcontrollers model
-Train a Simple TensorFlow Lite for Microcontrollers model
+This notebook demonstrates the process of training a 2.5 kB model using TensorFlow and converting it for use with TensorFlow Lite for Microcontrollers.